Artha Graha Network: History

 Since then, Winata business with the armed forces runs well.
 Winata contacted any infantery from the armed forces for the project, but later partnered with its foundation for bigger projects.
-With the support from Sudradjat and Silalahi, both were top brass within the armed foces, Winata then expanded its business to real estate business.
+With the support from Sudradjat and Silalahi, both were top brass within the armed forces, Winata then expanded its business to real estate business.
 It was all started in the 1990s, when Artha Graha was involved in state-owned enterprise named Jakarta International Hotels & Development (JIHD) that runs Hotel Borobudur in Jakarta.
 Next, Artha Graha expanded to build a luxury resort in Bali and Matahari Island, Thousand Islands.
 But shockingly in 1992, when JIHD acquired a company named Danayasa Arthatama that was in charge of developing the Sudirman Central Business District (SCBD) in Jakarta.
 At the end of 1990s the project was a massive success with massive skyscrapers being built in the area that existed until today, ranging from Indonesia Stock Exchange building, Bapindo Plaza, Artha Graha Tower, hotels, malls, and luxury. the project estimated to cost US$ 3,25 billion and being developed within the 40 hectares of land, Winata invited Taspen and Danareksa to invest in his new project.